 Hence the name atlanto occipital joint.
 It is at this point that nodding movements of the skull on the neck occurs; small up and down movements, adjusting the head position in relation to the monitor in front of you, for example.

 Subluxation of these joints causes a deep ache at the very top of the neck, often causing severe headaches.
 A large artery supplying the base of the brain winds it's way around this area.

 However, in my experience, Meniere's is often wrongly diagnosed, the cause being either at this joint, or that condition in the inner ear, called BPPV that is very treatable with new techniques called the Epley Maneuver; this is a short course for chiropractors wanting to learn the how to do it.

-These atlanto axial joint anatomy are quite different to C0-C1; we are talking C1-C2.
+This atlanto axial joint anatomy is quite different to C0-C1; we are talking C1-C2.
 It is here that most of the rotation of the neck occurs.
-Subluxations of the atlas are one of the causes of a severe stiff neck, often associated with headache too.
+Subluxations of the atlas are one of the causes of a severe stiff neck, often associated with headache too; torticollis physical therapy.

 For more about the anatomy of the atlas, and the cervical facet syndrome,